-Integrity and compliance are the Japanese people’s virtues and, to obtain 500 W or 1 kW station license is much easier than ever in eighty-years of Japanese amateur radio history.
-If you hear strong JAs please search their station license at the English page bellow and confirm that they are worth respecting and working:
+Integrity and compliance are the Japanese people’s virtues and, to obtain 500 W or 1 kW station license is much easier than ever in the eighty-years of Japanese amateur-radio history.
+If you hear a strong JA station please search his/her station license at the English page bellow and confirm that they are worth respecting and working:

 Thanks for reading, see you soon on the band(s) de Han JE1BMJ QM05BR